-'''

 mockJwt() WebTestClientConfigurer

-'''

 The first way is via a WebTestClientConfigurer.
-The simplest of these would look something like this:
+The simplest of these would be to use the SecurityMockServerConfigurers#mockJwt method like the following:

 '''

 client

 .mutateWith(mockJwt()).get().uri("/endpoint").exchange();

 '''

 What this will do is create a mock Jwt, passing it correctly through any authentication APIs so that it's available for your authorization mechanisms to verify.